 While these are by no means all-inclusive, they may be a guide in identifying a difficult name or in finding a correct spelling.
 For others, perhaps more specific to a country of region, do a Google search using the word cognome and the name of the country or region.

-Today many place name lists and even digital copies of nineteenth century geographical dictionaries are available online in sites like Google Books, such as the Dizionario geografico, storico, statistico, commerciale degli stati di S. M. il Re di Sardegna by Goffredo Casalis, (click here) or the ten volume set for the Kingdom of Naples published by Lorenzo Giustiniani (click here).
+Today many place name lists and even digital copies of nineteenth-century geographical dictionaries are available online on sites like Google Books, such as the Dizionario geografico, storico, statistico, commerciale degli stati di S. M. il Re di Sardegna by Goffredo Casalis, (click here) or the ten-volume set for the Kingdom of Naples published by Lorenzo Giustiniani (click here).
 Check the Geographical Dictionaries section found on this site for downloadable copies of some geographical dictionaries available through GoogleBooks.

 It is also important to remember that many records that are kept in Latin will include the name of the place in its Latin variation, which may be very different from the Italian version of the name.
 For example, San Biagio could appear spelled San Biasio, San Bilasi, San Blasi, San Blasius, San Blâs, San Vlas, San Velase, etc. in different dialects.